Obama, Hollande urge Russia to focus Syria attacks on Islamic State

 "We must prevent an escalation.
 That would be extremely damaging," Hollande said.

-Obama said: "Turkey, like every country, has a right to defend its territory and its air space," adding he expected to speak to Turkish President Tayyip Erdogan in coming days.
+Obama said, "Turkey, like every country, has a right to defend its territory and its air space.
+I think it's very important right now for us to make sure that both the Russians and the Turks are talking to each other, find out exactly what happened and take measures to discourage any kind of escalation."

+He said he expected to speak to Turkish President Tayyip Erdogan in the coming days.

 Obama and Hollande spoke at a White House news conference as the French president visited Washington to coordinate a stepped-up military campaign against Islamic state following the Nov.
 13 attacks in Paris that killed 130 people.

-As the two men were talking, French and U.S. jets destroyed an Islamic State command center near Mosul in Iraq, a French official said.

-Hollande will meet Russian President Vladimir Putin on Thursday in Moscow as part of a series of talks to increase international pressure on Islamic State after the Paris attacks.
+Hollande is due to meet with Russian President Vladimir Putin this week as part of a series of talks to increase international pressure on Islamic State after the Paris attacks.

 "I will ask President Putin, as I've done before ... that the strikes must be against Daesh (Islamic State), against terrorism," Hollande said.

-A second senior French official said Paris was under no illusion that getting Putin to coordinate more closely would be easy.

-"We feel more like working with him than the United States does, but we reached the conclusion that we had to," the official said.
-"We have to try and get him on side."

-Hollande said France was already coordinating with Russian ships in the eastern Mediterranean since the French Charles De Gaulle aircraft carrier arrived in the region on the weekend.
+Hollande said France was coordinating with Russian ships in the eastern Mediterranean since the French Charles De Gaulle aircraft carrier arrived in the region.

+(Additional reporting by Susan Heavey, Doina Chiacu, Tim Ahmann and Megan Cassella; Writing by Jeff Mason; Editing by Andy Sullivan, Bill Trott and Will Dunham)